mvolkmann/blog/src/sample.md

 We won't examine the CSS for this project, but it can be found
 <a href="https://github.com/mvolkmann/htmx-examples/blob/main/htmx-crud/public/styles.css" target="_blank">here</a>.

+This application provides a surprising amount of functionality given the small amount of code that was written to implement it.

+Like before, take a moment to consider how the same application could be implemented in other web frameworks you have used.
+How much more verbose would the code be for both the client-side and server-side?

 You have now seen some of the most commonly used htmx attributes in action.
 But there are many more that will be introduced in later chapters.